AdobeDocs/campaign-web.de-DE/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
->Zielgruppen, die aus einer Datei geladen werden, können nicht mithilfe der Aktivität Audience erstellen als Ziel ausgewählt werden.
-Dazu müssen Sie eine **Datei laden** -Aktivität und **Abstimmung** -Aktivität.
+>Zielgruppen, die aus einer Datei geladen wurden, können nicht mit der Aktivität „Zielgruppe erstellen“ angesprochen werden.
+Dazu müssen Sie die Aktivitäten **Datei laden** und anschließend **Abstimmung** verwenden.
 [Weitere Informationen](../../audience/about-recipients.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.